marinaserranomontes/annotation-widget/README.md

 ### CocoaPods

-1. Add `pod 'OpenTokAnnotations'` to your podfile.
+1. Add `pod 'OpenTokAnnotations', :git => 'https://github.com/opentok/annotation-component-ios.git'` to your podfile.
 2. Run `pod install` from your Terminal or using an Xcode plugin.

 ### Manually add the framework

-1. Download the OpenTok Annotation [framework files]() and unzip it.
+1. Download the latest OpenTok Annotation [framework file](https://github.com/opentok/annotation-component-ios/releases) and unzip it.
 2. Click your project name in the Project Navigator sidebar.
 3. Choose the General tab.
 4. Expand the Embedded Binaries section.
 5. Click the '+' sign to add a framework.
 6. Select 'Add Other...' from the popup and navigate to folder you unzipped in step 1.
 7. Check "Copy items if needed" and click Finish.
-8. Click on 'OTAnnotations.framework' in the Project navigator window and ensure that your application is checked and set to 'required' under Target Membership in File inspector.
+8. Click on 'OpenTokAnnotations.framework' in the Project navigator window and ensure that your application is checked and set to 'required' under Target Membership in File inspector.

 Using the plugin
 ----------------